jinyuanluyy/NetMedicine/README.md

 # NetMedicine

-A lightweight, reproducible pipeline for network-based target discovery and transcriptome-guided drug prioritization in pancreatic ductal adenocarcinoma (PDAC).
+A reproducible pipeline for network-based target discovery and transcriptome-guided drug prioritization in pancreatic ductal adenocarcinoma (PDAC).

 What this repository contains